EnterpriseConsultingDeveloper/WhiteRabbitsComponents/README.md

 0.2.1
 - S3FileHelper: Set the default image instead of an html code
 - Added a customer site name to the uploadable behavior in order to create, in S3, separate bucket for different customers.
-if you want use this feature add the parameter Auth.User.customer_site in your session
+if you want use this feature add the parameter Auth.User.fc_customer_site in your session

 0.1.3.1